gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 ![Dell OptiPlex Micro 3050](../assets/dell-optiplex-3050-micro.webp)

 Figure 2.
-Dell OptiPlex Micro 3050
+Dell OptiPlex Micro 3050 computer

 This model also includes a built-in TPM 2.0 module, which will be used to enable drive encryption after the operating system installation, enhancing overall